 With Dollar General Corporation since 2012

-Mr. Sparks received a B.S. in Management from Phillips University and his M.B.A. from The University of Phoenix.
-He is a board member of the Western Association of Food Chains and the Northwest Grocers Association.
+Sparks received a Bachelor of Science degree in management from Phillips University and his Master of Business Administration from The University of Phoenix.
+He is also a board member of Nashville-area chapter of the American Red Cross.

 Senior Vice President and Controller